 Harmonisation initiatives Single Collateral Management Rulebook for Europe (SCoRE)

-In October 2020, the Governing Council of the ECB decided to extend the duration of the ECMS project by 12 months.
-It is thus scheduled to go live in November 2023.
+In early December 2022, due to the postponement of the TARGET2/T2S consolidation, it was decided by the Governing Council of the EZB to postpone the planned start of operations to April 8, 2024.
 In the light of the new ECMS launch date, the market participants involved in the initiative to develop a Single Collateral Management Rulebook for Europe (SCoRE) have also expressed a wish to adjust its timeline.
 The ECMS and SCoRE are related, as SCoRE will also lay down harmonised collateral management processes that will be used by ECMS participants.
 The AMI-SeCo has agreed on the market participants request.
-The implementation deadline of the SCoRE Standards has been extended from November 2022 to November 2023, covering the first wave adoption of the Standards on Triparty Collateral Management, Corporate Actions and Billing Processes.
+The implementation deadline of the SCoRE Standards has been extended from November 2023 to April 8, 2024.

 The Single Collateral Management Rulebook for Europe (SCoRE) was published in December 2019.
 It sets out the harmonised collateral management processes agreed by the Advisory Group on Market Infrastructures for Securities and Collateral (AMI-SeCo).